adasegroup/FES-feature-selector/README.md

 ### Metrics

+To evaluate performance of different methods we plan to employ the protocol from [3].
+Namely, we're going to report the number of selected features, feature groups (for ISTA with SGHT [3]) and mean squared error.

+We also plan to study the influence of the noise on the performance of each method.
+Following [1] we aim to generate data with a certain signal-to-noise ratio (SNR) and compare the estimation of SNR compared to an oracle to which the noise values are known.

 ### Synthetic data

 Synthetic data used for examination of the proposed methods consists of both bi-level variable selection and group selection.
 The data set generation is conducted via the linear model with the noise term follow a normal distribution.
 Ground truth is partitioned into 20 equally sized groups.
 In this research, we intend to consider several kinds of grouping structure.